jacksleight/statamic-distill/README.md

 <!-- /statamic:hide -->

-This Statamic addon allows you to run queries against the flat and nested values within your entries, like the data a page builder might generate.
-Some examples of what’s possible:
+This Statamic addon allows you to query or index the individual values and sets within your entries, from both top-level and deeply nested fields.

+This is useful for things like:

-* Extract the text from all Bard fields within a page builder, or just the headings
+* Extracting all of the text from multiple nested bard fields
+* Adding individual sections of a page to your search index
-* Find every asset in a replicator, or just the first image
+* Finding every asset referenced in a replicator, or just the first image
-* Merge similar field values from different sets together
-* Filter, sort and paginate a grid field just like you can with a collection
+* Filtering, sorting and paginating a grid field just like you can with a collection

 ## Installation